StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Introduction

-We propose \structlensname, a framework that constructs Maximum Spanning Trees (MSTs), i.e., a tree structure connecting all the nodes in a graph with the maximum total edge weight, using LM internal representations, analogous to those employed in dependency parsing studied in the NLP field~\citep{eisner-1996-three, mcdonald-etal-2005-online, mcdonald-etal-2005-non}.
-Our approach analyzes residual streams at each layer's output, computing L2 distance between token semantic representations to construct an MST at each layer.
-These MSTs provide a global perspective of representation structures internal to an LM.
-We find that \structlensname\ reveals models' internal process phases and structural evolution by comparing MSTs and their subtrees across layers and pre-training checkpoints.
-Furthermore, we demonstrate that structure-aware metrics, such as tree edit distance~\cite{zhangshasha}, computed over \structlensname\ have achieved superior performance compared to token-wise cosine similarity when used as indicators for layer pruning.
-Our findings highlight that structure-aware global perspectives are effective for LM analysis and optimization.
+To address this gap, we propose \structlensname, a framework that constructs Maximum Spanning Trees (MSTs), i.e., a tree structure connecting all the nodes in a graph with the maximum total edge weight, using LM internal representations, analogous to those employed in dependency parsing studied in the NLP field~\citep{eisner-1996-three, yamada-matsumoto-2003-statistical, mcdonald-etal-2005-online, mcdonald-etal-2005-non}.
+Although graph structures are more general, arbitrary complex structures are often difficult to interpret.
+On the other hand, tree structures provide interpretable representations of high-dimensional data~\cite{Probst2020}.
+We therefore leverage tree structures to analyze LM representations.
+Our approach analyzes residual streams at each layer's output, computing L2 distance between token semantic representations to construct an MST at each layer (see Figure~\ref{fig:overview}). \structlensname\ provides an order-constrained tree summary of token relationships in representation space.
+To analyze the trees, we introduce the local-span connectivity metrics that quantify whether connected tree fragments are concentrated on contiguous token intervals. \structlensname\ finds that LMs exhibit a middle-layer local-span signature, and this signature emerged during later steps of pre-training.
+We also provide a pilot study showing that structure-aware metrics computed over \structlensname\ improve layer pruning in some settings.
+Our findings highlight that structure-aware perspectives are potentially useful for LM analysis and optimization.